 Medicine Rashes in Children

-What are medicine rashes?
+What are medicine rashes in children?

 Medicine rashes are the body’s reaction to a certain medicine.
 The type of rash that